Grade (climbing): Ice and mixed climbing

 The most dominant system internationally for ice climbing is the WI-grade, while the most dominant international system for mixed climbing is the M-grade (with the Scottish Winter grade also notable given the unique nature of Scottish mixed routes).
 Where a route has no ice, and not even the "thin ice coating" common on Scottish Winter routes, it is increasingly common to use a D-grade to indicate dry-tooling.
-Some M-graded routes in "dry" areas (i.e. places like the American Rockies, but not Scotland), are more of a combination of a WI-graded ice route with a D-graded dry-tooling route.
+Some M-graded routes in "dry" areas (e.g., places like the American Rockies, but not Scotland), are more of a combination of a WI-graded ice route with a D-graded dry-tooling route.

 WI-grade

 Angelika Rainer high up on the severely overhanging Clash of Titans (graded WI10+), Helmcken Falls.

 The most dominant ice climbing system is the WI (for "water ice") grading system.
 WI-grades broadly equate to the mixed climbing M-grades from WI1 up to WI6/WI7, but after M6/M7, mixed climbs become overhanging, which ice does not.
-WI-grades try to take some account of the difficulty of placing protection on the route but, as with M-grades, are more focused on the technical and physical challenge of the route, and are thus more akin to the French and American YDS free climbing systems, although as with the American YDS system, an "R/X" suffix is sometimes used alongside the WI-grade to grade additional risks.
+WI-grades take some account of the difficulty of placing protection on the route but, as with M-grades, are more focused on the technical and physical challenge of the route, and are more akin to the French and American YDS free climbing systems, although as with the American YDS system, an "R/X" suffix is sometimes used alongside the WI-grade to grade additional risks.

-The WI-grade is for "hard ice"; steep snow slopes, which are encountered frequently on alpine climbing routes, are not explicitly graded but instead, their steepest angle (approximate figure or a range) is quoted (e.g. 60–70 degree slope).
-WI-grade is for "seasonal" hard ice; an AI prefix is used instead for "alpine ice", which is year-round and usually firmer, more stable, making AI-grade routes slightly easier than WI routes.
+WI-grade is for "hard ice".
+The steep snow slopes that are encountered frequently on alpine climbing routes are not explicitly WI-graded, and instead, their steepest angle (approximate figure or a range) is quoted (e.g. 60–70 degree slope).
+WI-grade is also for "seasonal" hard ice.
+An AI prefix is used for "alpine ice", which is year-round and firmer, more stable, making AI-grade routes slightly easier.

 In 2010, ice climbers began to put up new ice routes at Helmcken Falls in Canada that had unique characteristics.
 Unlike the sheerest WI7 ice routes, these routes were significantly overhanging like extreme M-graded routes.
 This was due to the intense spray from the waterfall, which covered the overhanging routes in ice so that there was little dry-tooling (i.e. all the movement was on hard ice).
 The routes were bolted like M-grade climbs and the result was a series of new WI-graded routes that laid claim as the "world's hardest ice routes"; by 2020, they reached WI13 with Mission to Mars.